percosis-labs/percosis/x/protorev/protorev.md

 The highest liquidity pool method will always create cyclic arbitrage routes that have three pools.
 The routes that are created will always start and end with one of the denominations that are stored in BaseDenoms.
 The pool swapped against that the `postHandler` processes will always be the 2nd pool in the three-pool cyclic arbitrage route.

-**Highest Liquidity Pools:** Updated via the daily epoch, the module iterates through all the pools and stores the highest liquidity pool for every asset that pairs with any of the base denominations the module stores (for example, the osmo/juno key will have a single pool id stored, that pool id having the most liquidity out of all the osmo/juno pools).
+**Highest Liquidity Pools:** Updated via the daily epoch, the module iterates through all the pools and stores the highest liquidity pool for every asset that pairs with any of the base denominations the module stores (for example, the perco/juno key will have a single pool id stored, that pool id having the most liquidity out of all the perco/juno pools).
 New base denominations can be added or removed on an as needed basis by the admin account.
 A base denomination is just another way of describing the denomination we want to use for cyclic arbitrage.
 This store is then used to create routes at runtime after analyzing a swap.
 This store is updated through the `epoch` hook and when the admin account submits a `MsgSetBaseDenoms` tx.

 The simplest way to conceptualize how the route is generated is by the following example.
 Assume we have two base denominations that `x/protorev` is currently tracking.

 BaseDenoms

-- Osmosis
+- Percosis
 - Atom

 Lets say the `postHandler` receives a transaction that contains a swap of **Juno** —> **Akash** on pool **4**.
 In this case, the module will attempt to create three-pool route where a base denomination is on either side of the route.
 For example, a route that it might create is

-- Osmosis —> Akash (on pool 1), Akash —> Juno (on pool 4), Juno —> Osmosis (on pool 2)
+- Percosis —> Akash (on pool 1), Akash —> Juno (on pool 4), Juno —> Percosis (on pool 2)

-It does so by finding the highest liquidity pool between (Osmosis, Akash) —> pool 1 and the highest liquidity pool between (Osmosis, Juno) —> pool 2.
-If there is no highest liquidity pool pair between (Osmosis, Juno) or (Osmosis, Akash), no route will be generated.
+It does so by finding the highest liquidity pool between (Percosis, Akash) —> pool 1 and the highest liquidity pool between (Percosis, Juno) —> pool 2.
+If there is no highest liquidity pool pair between (Percosis, Juno) or (Percosis, Akash), no route will be generated.

 **NOTE: Cyclic arbitrage routes will always go in the opposite direction of the original swap i.e. in this case we see Juno —> Akash so we know that the route must include a swap of Akash —> Juno.**